talkdkg/toolkit/javascript/hulp/readme.md

 ## Dev Notes

-* Includes Karma unit tests
+* Includes Karma unit tests - unittest.sh
 * Feel free to copy and extend for you own use
 * I used NodeJS to write this
 * Author: github.com/kyledinh